Festive Gingerbread Snack Cake Without Frosting

 - Make sure your butter is soft.
 I like to leave butter out on the counter the day before so it softens naturally.

 - While you can use light brown sugar in place of dark, it won’t have the same flavor.
 Dark brown sugar is what gives gingerbread its signature dark color and rich flavor.
 So, I really recommend using dark brown sugar!
-If you don’t have dark brown sugar, you can easily make it home with my simple recipe for Homemade Dark Brown Sugar.
+But, if you want a lighter flavor, check out How to Make Homemade Light Brown Sugar instead.

-- It really helps to have eggs and milk at room temperature for a really smooth cake batter.
+- Have eggs and milk at room temperature for a really smooth cake batter.
 Take them out of the fridge 2 hours before baking the cake.

 - The stencils are optional, you can skip this part if you want and just sift some powdered sugar over the top of the cake.